eagle840/killercoda-labs/statefulsets/step2.md

 # Setup the Headless service

-note that clusterIp is None, and that you''l have to create a seperate service for access.
+note in the following yaml, that clusterIp is 'None', and that you''l have to create a seperate service for access.

 `nano headless.yaml`{{execute}}